simbathesailor/simbathesailor.dev/src/pages/custom-terminal-commands/index.md

 You should see your beautiful `Hello World` printed on the terminal.

-This is about node, how about you are a python guy and  want to write your script in python.
+This is about node, how about if you are a `python` guy and  want to write your script in python.
 You can very well do it with the help of shebangs

 Change the content of file in `somework` file at /usr/local/bin to

 ```
-#!/usr/bin/env python3
+#!/usr/bin/env python

 print("Hello, World!")

 ```
+ Note: Make sure you have ` python ` installed in your machine.

 In this file you can write any python script and will work how nodejs version of the file was running.